 Spread it on your morning toast.
 Mix it into your oats.
 Or, maybe, pair it with jelly on a sandwich.
 Whatever you do with your peanut butter, it’s always downright delicious.

-If you happen to be vegan, though, there’s certain to be one question on your mind.
-So, is peanut butter vegan or not?
+If you’re considering going vegan or recently gone vegan, though, there’s certain to be one question on your mind: Is peanut butter vegan or not?
 Before you dive right into your next jar, here’s everything that you need to know about this tasty, wholesome snack.

 The Short Answer: Is Peanut Butter Vegan?

 Let’s keep things short and sweet.
 Is peanut butter vegan?
-The simplest answer to this question is yes… most of the time.
+The simplest answer to this question is yes, peanut butter is vegan… most of the time.
 The majority of commercially available peanut butter brands consist of nothing more than peanuts, salt, oil, and, in some cases, sweeteners.

 Which Brands Are Not Vegan?